Germany: Holocaust survivor Trude Simonsohn dies at 100 | DW | 06.01.2022

 From 1975, Trude regularly gave speaking engagements at German schools, testifying to her experience in the concentration camps.

-She is the recipient of numerous prizes, including the Ignatz Bubis Prize for Understanding.
+She was the recipient of numerous prizes, including the Ignatz Bubis Prize for Understanding.

 German Jewish Holocaust survivor Margot Friedländer, who moved back to Berlin at the age of 88, celebrates her 100th birthday on Friday.
 Her late years of education and reconciliation are being honored this week.